Inspiring Success Stories of Plus-Sized Women

 The plus-sized women who inspire me these days are those that don't sit around around feeling sorry for themselves when they don't fit into a size 0, 2, 10, or even a 14.
 They are women who are out there taking the world on beautifully, with class, confidence, and vitality.
 Determined and driven, they are focused on achievement while doing what it takes to live their lives, joyfully and successfully.
 And whether or not they know it, they are inspiring and motivating to women like me, showing us that if you love and accept yourself, unconditionally, with hard work and the right attitude you can find success in life at any size.

-From Extra Large to Extra Small--Unconditional Love Must Have No Size Requirements
+From Extra Large to Extra Small—Unconditional Love Has No Size Requirements

 At no time should anyone's size be a deterrent to achievement.
 Everyone should be able to achieve and accomplish based on willingness to work for success, and no one should be made to feel that they have no right to success based on body size or weight.